-- Instructional detail to be a good guide for building the house.
+- Instructional detail and diagrams that provide a good guide for building the house

 Resources for Free Bird House Plans

-- RunnerDuck Resources: Classic plan for a simple bird house with a license plate roof.
-Great for many birds and adding a vintage touch to the backyard.
+- RunnerDuck Resources: Classic plan for a simple birdhouse with a license plate roof.
+Great for many birds and adding a vintage touch to the yard

-- Beautiful Britain: Easy plan designed to fit under a home's eaves to accommodate house sparrows, which are declining in many parts of their native range.
+- Beautiful Britain: An easy plan designed to fit under a home's eaves to accommodate house sparrows, which are declining in many parts of their native range

 A Word About Free

-The old saying goes "you get what you pay for" and the same can be said about free bird house plans.
+The old saying goes "you get what you pay for" and the same can be said about free birdhouse plans.
 Before making the first cut or nailing the first nail, read the instructions carefully to ensure they make sense and are possible for you to complete.
-Consider making modifications to the plans to make the house more bird-friendly with ventilation or drainage holes, an opening to clean the bird house or other features that might be missing from the simplest plans.
+Consider modifying the plans to make the house more bird-friendly with ventilation or drainage holes, an opening to clean the birdhouse or other features that might be missing from the simplest plans.